Seagull Scientific has been making “BarTender” software for over 30 years.

 Educating Developers on the Importance of UX

-Once the style guide was initiated, it became clear that Engineering needed additional resources and lots of them.
+Once the style guide was launched, it quickly became clear that Engineering needed deeper support and documentation.

-What sort of animations/ behaviors apply to elements?
+What animations and behaviors apply to interactive elements?

-What are the specifications for each component and layout?
+What are the detailed specs for each component and layout?

 The Style Guide and Design System put in place works.